Chat to us online now

-Try to give encouragement and show appreciation of the child’s achievements, whether great or small, this will help boost their confidence.
-Try to teach them necessary organisation skills and how to manage their time so they are not overwhelmed with projects or homework.
+Try to give encouragement and show appreciation of your child’s achievements, whether great or small, as this can help boost their confidence.
+Teach them basic organisation and time management skills so they are not overwhelmed with projects or homework.
 Be realistic and avoid putting your child under pressure by having over-high expectations.
 Let your child develop at their own pace, but if you do have concerns, please speak to their teacher.

 Try to give feedback rather than criticism, e.g. saying ‘that didn’t seem to work’ rather than ‘you got it wrong’.
-This helps them think about where they went wrong rather than feel a failure.
+This helps them think about where they went wrong and how they can improve in future, rather than just feeling like a failure.

 You might find contacting the school or talking to your child’s teachers difficult, or think they will not have time for you.
 But finding out more about their school life and what they are learning shows your child how much you care about their education.
 And getting to know the school and the teachers is the best way of finding out more.

 Often parents like to introduce a variety of interests in and out of school too so children have the opportunity to explore other interests that they enjoy.
-Learn together, do things together, visit interesting places, talk about things you’ve seen on television and allow your child to ask questions.
-Encourage reading by having books, magazines and newspapers in the home and let your child see you and other family members reading them.
+Learn together, do things together, visit interesting places, talk about things you’ve seen on television and encourage your child to ask questions.
+Support their reading development by having books, magazines and newspapers in the home and let your child see you and other family members reading them.

-Education is more than just maths, English and science.
-Sports, art, computers, whatever your child’s talents, you can help them aim high by boosting their confidence and you can do this by:
+Education is more than just maths, English and science. your child’s talents lie in sport, art, music, drama, computers, or anything else, you can always help them aim high by boosting their confidence: